zoeye859/presto_v3_singularity/README.md

 I am also looking into **Push it to Singularity library**

-You can issue a problem here or contact me for it HAOYANG.YE AT CANTAB.NET
+You can issue a problem here or contact me *HAOYANG.YE AT CANTAB.NET*

 ## HOW TO USE THE CONTAINER